danisotelo/RL_battle_city/README.md

 pip install gymnasium
 pip install stable-baselines3[extra]
 ```
 Next, you need to install the `gym_tanks` custom package.
-In order to do this you should select the folder where you have cloned the repository and try running:
+In order to do this you should select the folder where you have cloned the repository and try running from the terminal:
 ```
 pip install .
 ```